jaeyoungchoilab/Topsicle/README.md

 ### 3.1.
 The code runs but no output
 1. Check pattern:

-The pattern input is recommended to be the pattern at the 5' end of the read.
-For example, in Col-0 A. thaliana, this pattern should be 'CCCTAAA', which is different in human and Mimulus.
+Based on the nature of Nanopore sequencing, telomere pattern sequence needs to be in 5' to 3' orientation.
+In addition it assumes the subtelomere is in the 3' end.

+For example if input pattern is AACCCT (i.e. human) it assumes the following telomere sequence structure

+5' AACCCTAACCCTAACCCTAACCCTAACCCTAACCCTNNNNNNNNNNNNNNNNNNNNNNNNN 3' (subtelomere)

+AND

+3' (subtelomere)
+NNNNNNNNNNNNNNNNNNNNNAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGGTTAGGG  5'

+For convenience, here are some recommended patterns for analyzed species:

+- Human: AACCCT
+- A. thaliana: AAACCCCT
+- Mimulus verbenaceus: AAACCG

 Getting the heatmap profile is also recommended.

 2. Check flags and input: